Current Pay Run

 When you need to add the same fixed-rate template for multiple people with varying values, you can import them in bulk.

-Pay run templates that are imported must be configured as fixed values; the quantity cannot be linked to clocked hours or piecework data.
+Pay run templates that are imported must be configured as fixed values; the quantity cannot be linked to clocked hours or piecework data and the rate cannot be linked to a system rate.

 Here are a couple of examples of when you might want to import values for a pay run template: